boredjo/thesisfinder/backend/src/documentation/includes/_login.md

 }
 ```

-This endpoint is used to retrive the authentication token.
+This endpoint is used to obtain authentication tokens.
 This request should be sent anoymouly, that is without authentification in the header.
+Then the token can be used for all further requests.

 ### Parameters
 Parameter | Datatype | Description
 --------- | ------- | -----------
-user | str | The user name of account
+user | str | The user name of account.
-password | str | The password of the account
+password | str | The password of the account.
 token | str | Use the token returned by this route to authenticate all other routes.
 This token is valid for 24h

 ### Errors